voodootikigod/voodoospark/readme.md

       }
     }

-The "result" value is the IP address of the Spark Device on your local network and the part after the colon (:) is the port that the server is currently listening on.
+The "result" value is the IP address of the Particle Device on your local network and the part after the colon (:) is the port that the server is currently listening on.
 This port will by default be 48879 (0xBEEF), but can be changed in the voodoospark firmware.
 Please do not hardcode the port for this reason, rather use the data returned back as the response.

 With the IP Address and TCP port information, use your favorite language or TCP client to connect to the device (even telnet will work) and send it the necessary BINARY protocol commands to trigger the desired API interactions as defined in our [API Command guide](http://voodoospark.me/#api).

 ## How to Debug

 In case you want to see what is going inside the VoodooSpark in real-time, we have built in a lot of debug hooks for you.
 You will need a USB cable and the `screen` or `minicom` utilities (one of them) on unix.
-Modify the firmware loaded in the spark build system to convert the line:
+Modify the firmware loaded in the particle build system to convert the line:

     #define DEBUG 0